GAL{\AE}XI: Solving complex compressible flows with high-order discontinuous Galerkin methods on accelerator-based systems: Performance Evaluation

 Lastly, the results for strong scaling of \galexi are shown in \cref{fig:scaling_strong}.
-For cases too large to fit into the memory of a single GPU, the results are normalized with respect to the smallest number of GPUs that was able to run the case.
+The strong scaling analysis investigates how performance changes when the number of GPUs is increased while the problem size remains constant.
+This causes problems for large cases, which might not fit into the memory of only a few GPUs, but rather require a larger number of GPUs to be actually computed.
+This limitation is the reason why the scaling results in \cref{fig:scaling_strong} not exclusively start at a single GPU, but rather at the minimum number of GPUs required to compute the given problem size due to memory constraints.
+The performance using this minimum number of GPUs is then used to compute the relative speedup when increasing the number of GPUs.
 The strong scaling capabilities of \galexi are excellent up to the maximum 1024 GPUs, as long as the computational load exceeds the threshold of \num{e6} DOF per rank, which is indicated explicitly for both cases.
-Below this threshold, i.e. towards larger number of GPUs, the load per device is insufficient to exploit the computing power of the GPU and to hide the necessary communication, which results in the loss of performance.
+Below this threshold, i.e.\ towards larger number of GPUs, the load per device is insufficient to exploit the computing power of the GPU and to hide the necessary communication, which results in the loss of performance.
 This also matches the results by \citet{fischer2022nekrs}, who report that NekRS reaches its limit for strong scaling at a similar load of about 2 to 4 million DOF per rank.
 For computational loads above this threshold, \galexi yields almost perfect strong scaling results up to the maximum of 1024 GPUs.
 Next, the influence of our scheduling strategy based on parallel streams and introduced in \cref{sec:implementation_gpu} is investigated.
 For this, \cref{fig:scaling_strong} also shows the scaling results for the same problem sizes, with (solid lines) and without (dashed lines) the use of parallel streams for kernel scheduling.
 For both setups, the omittance of stream scheduling results in a significant loss in parallel performance for low loads.
 This can be attributed to two aspects.
 First, parallel streams allow for hiding the overhead of kernels launches and tail effects for low loads.
 However, more importantly, our implementation permits the GPU to preempt the computation of quantities that have to be communicated via MPI.
 This facilitates more efficient communication latency hiding, resulting in better parallel performance in cases involving many communication partners and low amounts of local work.